ChrisLindland/racecar-website/docs/week4/hog-svm/high_level_overview.md

 1. Run two HOGDescriptor objects, each one with a different XML model.
 Computationally expensive, but with detection parameter adjustment and CUDA GPU acceleration (already implemented), resultant speed should suffice for max two objects.

 2. (Not Recommeded in our Scope) Alter the C++ code.
 Train a HOGDescriptor for object.
 Push each HOGDescriptor into a `Mat` (n-dimensional array), and push a corresponding label for each HOGDescriptor into a separate `Mat`.
-The `labels` Mat is already created, and each label should be a **int** ID.
+The `labels` Mat is already created, and each label should be an **int** ID.
 Train the SVM on these two `Mat` arrays.